master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 ![background](marie_antoinette.png)

 * We can't wait for a better Cabal.
-* How about we Debianize Hackage?
+* How about we Debianize packages?
 * Debian can maintain non-Haskell libs.

-# Debianize Hackage (#1)
+# Debianize Haskell Package (#1)

 ![background](bbq3.png)

-Setup environment to debianize Hackage.
+Setup environment to debianize Haskell

+package.

 ~~~
 $ sudo apt-get install \